Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Hit each number three times to "close" it

-Score points on open numbers
+Score points on numbers you've closed

 Cricket Scoreboard